uwdb/Cosette/README.md

 	docker run  --name cosette --entrypoint /bin/bash -ti shumo/cosette-frontend

 This will enter the bash of the container.
-You can enter cosette folder and call `solver.py` to run Cosette program locally.
+You can enter cosette `\Cosette` folder and call `solver.py` to run Cosette program locally.

 [web]: http://cosette.cs.washington.edu/.